 In addition, PFRS Practice Statement 2 has been amended by adding guidance and examples to explain and demonstrate the application of the 'four-step materiality process' to accounting policy information in order to support the amendments to PAS 1.

-The amendments are effective for annual reporting periods beginning on or after January 1, 2023, with earlier application permitted.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2023.